grafana/developer-advocacy/projects/Grafana Office Hours/GOH 21 - How to use flow mode for Grafana Agent with Matt Durham.md

 		- Static mode is a collection of other projects rolled into one, and in most of those cases the team reused the available YAML config and exposed that config directly.
 This could create a drift between the documentation the team documented versus what was available.
 This also led to documentation being linked to external sources.
 Now all config is documented in a very standard way.
 This reference documentation is pretty high quality and standardized.
 Task based documentation is coming.
 	- Better support and integration for advanced features
 		- **Clustering** has allowed the team to reduce Agent costs by 50%, previously we used hashmod which duplicates metrics to ensure high availability.
 Clustering allows us to ensure metrics are only read by one source.
 Each component can implement clustering as the component sees fit which allows smaller more focused changes compared to static.
+	- UI
+		- DAG of all the entire data pipeline, all the inputs and outputs
+		- Shows dependencies
 - Performance of flow is within 1-2% of static mode.
 HCL had worse performance.
 - Demo Flow and its interesting use cases
 	- Conversion of prometheus metrics and logs to otlp.